Dog and a kitten in an Easter basket

 Avoid purchasing an 'easter bunny' as a present for the children – rabbits are a huge responsibility, taking up a lot of time and resources to look after properly.

-Many rabbits purchased during this period end up being given up to rescue as owners are unaware of their needs.
+Many rabbits purchased during this period are given up to rescue because owners are unaware of their needs.

 Prepare Your Pets for the Warmer Weather